alexgus/SmartHome/README.md

  * to have maven3 installed
  * mosquitto (or other MQTT server) installed anywhere
  * cron is running on your machine (needed for the server only)
+ * libssl-devel is installed (needed for the clock only)

 ### Compile
 Compile the entire project with `install-all.sh` script.